benjaminhuanghuang/angular-study/A11y/Build more accessible apps in Angular-by Google/README.md.md

 https://github.com/googlecodelabs/angular-accessibility

+## Why
+A11y ensuring that users can perceive, understand, navigate, and interact with apps.

+1/4 US adults have a disability that impacts their major life activities.

+about 15% of the world's population-- more than 1 billion people have some form of disability, with about 2% to 4% experiencing significant difficulties.

+The demo app will meet
-Web content Accessibility Guidelines (WCAG) 2.0
+- meet WCAG(Web content Accessibility Guidelines) 2.0
+- meet ARIA(Web Accessibility Initiative Accessible Rich Internet Applications specification) 1.2
+- pass Axe and Lighthouse accessibility

+## How do we know what we want to fix

-## Manually testing accessibility
+### Manually testing accessibility
-Turn computer build-in screen reader and navigating through the app with keyboard navigation. https://web.dev/semantics-and-screen-readers/
+- Turn computer build-in screen reader and navigating through the app with keyboard navigation. https://web.dev/semantics-and-screen-readers/

-Use chrome inspect -> lighthouse -> check Accessibility, Desktop -> generate report
+- Use chrome inspect -> lighthouse -> check Accessibility, Desktop -> generate report
 ![](./a11y-error.png)

 Use eslint